-Nursing homes should allow visitation for residents “at all times,” while state surveyors received steps on how to address a backlog of complaint and recertification surveys under two separate memos issued Friday by the Centers for Medicare and Medicaid Services.
+Nursing homes should allow visitation for residents “at all times,” while state surveyors received steps on how to address a backlog of complaint and recertification surveys under two separate memos issued Friday by the Centers for Medicare & Medicaid Services.

 While urging more liberal visitation policy, the agency explained that it is also advising surveyors to take a more critical look at things such as nursing staff competency, use of antipsychotics and potential abuse and neglect issues.